danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 Credential Management API, Web Bluetooth, Storage API, Push API, Notifications API, WebTransport API).

-# Validation {#validation}
+# Operation

-The client connects to a unique hostname and sends a TLS ClientHello.
+## Client Operation {#client}

+When clients connect to such a local domain name or IP address ({{local}}) using TLS they examine if the domain name starts with a registered hash identifier in the second label and if the rest of that label consists of an appropriate-length encoded hash.
+If those conditions apply, the client performs certificate validation as described below.

+Upon receipt of the server's certificate, the client validates validates the certificate ({{?RFC9525}}, {{?RFC5280}}, and {{Section 4.3.4 of ?RFC9110}} if using HTTPS).
+When performing such a connection to a local domain, the client might avoid warning about a self-signed certificate because the Certification Authority (CA) signature will certainly not be signed by a trusted CA.  Rather, a more subtle indication might be warranted for TLS connections to a local domain, perhaps only the first time or perhaps each time.
 The client parses the returned certificate and extracts the public key and compares its hash with the hash contained in the hostname.
 If they match, the TLS session continues.
-If they do not match, the client might warn the user about the certificate (as is common today) or simply abortthe TLS connection.
-This requires possession of the associated private key to successfully complete the TLS handshake, preventing a rogue server from impersonating another server.
+If they do not match, the client might warn the user about the certificate (as is common today) or simply abort the TLS connection.

-# Operation

-## Client Operation

-When clients connect to such a local domain name or IP address ({{local}}) using TLS they examine if the domain name starts with a registered hash identifier in the second label and if the rest of that label consists of an appropriate-length encoded hash.
-If those conditions apply, the client MAY send a TLS ClientHello with the Raw Public Key extension {{?RFC7250}}.
-When the client receives the server's raw public key or certificate, the client checks if the hash matches the public key received in the TLS ServerHello.
-If they match, the client authenticates the TLS connection.
-If they do not match, the client behavior falls back to the client's normal handling of the presented TLS raw public key or certificate (which may well be valid).
+Protection against rogue servers on the local network is discussed in {{rogue}}.

 ## Server Operation

 A server running on a local network (see {{unique}}) uses a unique host name that includes a hash of its public key.
-This unique name is encoded as described in {{encoding}}, and might even be configurable on existing servers (without software changes).
+This unique name is encoded as described in {{encoding}}.
+Existing servers might be configurable with such a hostname, without software changes.

-Most servers operating on a local network advertise their presence using {{?DNS-SD=RFC6763}} and should continue doing so, advertising the name that includes their public key hash.
+Oftentimes, servers operating on a local network already advertise their presence using {{?DNS-SD=RFC6763}} and should continue doing so, advertising their unique name that includes their public key hash and optionally also a shorter nickname ({{short}}).

-# Encoding Details {#encoding}
+# Unique Host Name Encoding Details {#encoding}

 The general format is hostname, a period, a digit indicating the hash algorithm, and then the hash of the server's public key.
 The binary